Hemophilia the Musical

 When the 25 high schoolers took the stage on Nov.
 12 at Off-Broadway’s New World Stages, the audience exploded into applause.
 It wasn’t just that the teenagers had, in three days, mastered an hour-long, original musical.
 Nor was it just that the teenagers had come to New York City from around the country, and had formed a visible community in that short amount of time.
 Every performer on the stage that afternoon suffered from or was a carrier for a bleeding disorder.
-The music and lines they sang and recited were part of Hemophilia: The Musical, whose script and lyrics were based on the students’ essays.
+The music and lines they sang and recited were part of Hemophilia: The Musical, whose script and lyrics were based on the students’ personal essays on managing their health conditions.
 The audience was applauding the students’ perseverance, their strength, as much as their skill.

 Hemophilia: The Musical creator and director Patrick Lynch understands the loneliness and isolation that can come from bleeding disorders, a group of genetic disorders which are characterized by an inability to form a blood clot.
 Lynch himself has severe hemophilia A; his brother, Adam, died at 18 from a hemophilia-related hemorrhage.
 At the musical’s post-performance talk-back event, hosted by the Foundation for Art & Healing founder Dr. Jeremy Nobel, Lynch explained that he had wanted to break through the stigma of having what’s considered an “orphan disease.”

-But BioMarin, a California-based pharmaceuticals company (and UnLonely Project sponsor), has built a business on developing treatments for rare genetic diseases, often called “orphan drugs.”
+BioMarin, a California-based pharmaceuticals company, has built a business on developing treatments for rare genetic diseases, often called “orphan drugs.”
 Their ethos centers on creating drugs that make big impacts on small patient populations.
 And it was BioMarin at the heart of Hemophilia: The Musical, providing the funding and marketing support.
 The performance was even live-streamed at their offices, where they are currently developing an investigational drug for Hemophilia A, the most common form of hemophilia.

-When asked at the talk-back by Dr. Nobel who was excited to meet other people with bleeding disorders, the entire cast raised their hands.
-Though many of the students had been involved with some sort of bleeding disorder network back home, none had spent so much time, so artistically involved, with such a large group.
+When Dr. Nobel asked the participants at the talk-back event about who had been excited to meet other people with bleeding disorders, the entire cast raised their hands.
+Though many of the students were involved with some sort of bleeding disorder network back home, none had spent so much concentrated time or had been so artistically involved, with such a large group.
 Hannah James, from Prairieville, Louisiana, fought back tears as she explained how life-changing the experience of working creatively with her peers had been.
 “They’re my new family,” she said.